 Growing marijuana indoors is not an inexpensive hobby.
 However, lots of requirements are necessary to have even the most basic grow room setup, and all of those requirements cost some money.

-Download my free Grow Bible to learn more about grow room setups.
+Download my free Grow Bible to learn more about grow room spaces.

 That being said, growing indoors can be extremely effective, with very high yields.
 This is due in part to the fact that you, as the grower, get to control every single aspect of the growing environment.